nayarafsilva/brand-os/06_VISUAL_IDENTITY/Photography_OS/START_HERE.md

 The system must protect Nayara's identity while allowing controlled changes to pose, expression, crop, scene, styling, and approved wardrobe.

+Its gosl is to ensure every generated image maintains a consistent appearance, visual language and brand identity, regardless of the AI model or generation platform used.

+This repository is model agnostic.

+It may be used with ChatGPT, Claude, Gemini, Midjourney, Flux, Imagen or future image generation systems.

 # How this document connects to the rest of the repository

 Photography OS is a subsystem of the Nayara Brand OS.